Leave a Message

 Those homes — many of which were foreclosed on and valued well below market as a result — are now changing hands as buyers seek for value.
 Those are large percentage increases, and skew the numbers for metro Atlanta.

-That being written, we do see some opportunities to find that value in close-in neighborhoods.
+That being said, we do see some opportunities to find that value in close-in neighborhoods.

 In Brookhaven, for example, we are seeing solid growth around both the Montgomery Elementary School and Ashford Park School districts, where home values are up 11 percent over this time last year.
 And there are still quality homes in those neighborhoods that have tremendous upside.